Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 Custom DeepSpeed Config
 """""""""""""""""""""""

-DeepSpeed allows to use custom optimizers and schedulers that are defined within a config file.
-This allows you to enable Optimizers such as `1-bit Adam <https://www.deepspeed.ai/tutorials/onebit-adam/>`_.
+DeepSpeed allows use of custom DeepSpeed optimizers and schedulers defined within a config file.
+This allows you to enable optimizers such as `1-bit Adam <https://www.deepspeed.ai/tutorials/onebit-adam/>`_.

 .. note::
     All plugin default parameters will be ignored when a config object is passed.